Skip to content

 Old SEO rewarded long, comprehensive pages.
 Answer engines prefer pages that read like documentation: a one-paragraph definition at the top, a table of specifics, a short Q&A block at the bottom.

-2. "What it costs" — a small table, not prose.
+2. "What it costs" as a table, not prose.

 3. "How long it takes" — timeline, week by week.